All Products

 If the limits apply to the peer gateway device, consult the supplier about how to trigger IPsec negotiations.

-What do I do if the system prompts that Phase 2 negotiations failed?
+What can I do if the system prompts that Phase 2 negotiations failed?

 You can troubleshoot the issue based on the error code and log data of the IPsec-VPN connection displayed in the VPN Gateway console.
 For more information, see Troubleshoot IPsec-VPN connection issues.

-What do I do if the system prompted that Phase 2 negotiations succeeded but now keeps prompting that Phase 2 negotiations failed?
+What can I do if the system prompted that Phase 2 negotiations succeeded but now keeps prompting that Phase 2 negotiations failed?

 The following table describes the possible causes and the solutions.